‘We’re still standing’: History of Britain’s oldest farm shop run by four family generation

-Hinchcliffe’s in Huddersfield was founded by a butcher called Allen Hinchcliffe in 1929, who died quite early and left four children and a widow.
+Hinchliffe’s in Huddersfield was founded by a butcher called Allen Hinchliffe in 1929, who died quite early and left four children and a widow.

 His eldest son, Charles, who was 16 years old at the time, took over the business and expanded it into a few butcher shops, a travellers shop, a small factory and began rearing chickens.